ocaml/ocaml.org/data/tutorials/language/1ms_02_dune.md

 * `nube` is the executable command's name (it means *cloud* in Spanish).
 * `Cloud` is the name of the module associated with the file `cloud.ml`.
 * `Wmo` is the name of the module associated with the file `wmo.ml`.
+* `wmo-clouds` is the name of the package built by this project.

 The `dune describe` command allows having a look at the project's module structure.
 Here is its output:
 ```lisp